 Just dial 365 and indicate your journey details.
 You will receive your Reference Number through SMS.
 Collect your ticket at the Mobitel Billing Center or at the Station Master.
 Colombo airport has a Mobitel center at the Bandaranaike airport and is open for 24 hours.

 Online booking can be done through a third party agency as Sri Lanka Railway does not offer direct online booking services.
-Two sites are currently available:
+The following sites are currently available:

 Because this method entails paying more, I recommend booking online only for the popular long distance routes that easily sell out.
 If you can book at the stations within 30 days prior to your planned journey, then, you can do so at the stations and avoid paying more.
 However, if you are staying in Sri Lanka for shorter periods and during the peak season, then booking online in advance is recommended.